 And foundation piecing - we foundation pieced the mariners compass block and something just clicked.
 Just a couple of days after completing this block at the class I started my Farmer's Wife quilt and committed to piece it with this technique (until half way through when quilt maths suddenly clicked).

 The book instructions were to use the quilt as you go technique to finish the quilt.
 Scared of machine quilting, I chose to hand quilt.
-And whilst the technique to join the blocks stunk (you may have heard me mention it here), I absolutely don't regret chosing to hand quilt it.
+And whilst I found the technique to join the blocks to not be particularly user friendly, I absolutely don't regret choosing to hand quilt it.
 My hand quilting back then is even slightly better than my hand quilting now - I've got lazy by quilting so much with perle thread and using 'slightly' larger stitches.

 On the plus side, I picked out a horrific backing material, which while not at all matching the colours on the front of the quilt, is at least busy enough to detract from most of the bad stitching and non meeting seams.
 My only excuse - it was on sale when I bought it and at that point I didn't know if I would stick with quilting.